 Specific layout and instructions for the final submissions of accepted posters will be sent out with notification of acceptance.

-The submission system will be opened in September 2018.
+The submission system will open soon.